 Allstate Life Insurance Company was organized in 1957 as a stock life insurance company under the laws of the State of Illinois.
 Allstate Life Insurance Company, together with its subsidiaries, provides life insurance and voluntary accident and health insurance.
-It conducts substantially all of its operations directly or through wholly owned United States subsidiaries.
 In this document, we refer to Allstate Life Insurance Company as "Allstate Life" or "ALIC" and to Allstate Life and its wholly owned subsidiaries as the "Allstate Life Group" or the "Company".

 Allstate Life is a wholly owned subsidiary of Allstate Insurance Company, a stock property-liability insurance company organized under the laws of the State of Illinois.
 All of the outstanding stock of Allstate Insurance Company is owned by Allstate Insurance Holdings, LLC, which is wholly owned by The Allstate Corporation, a publicly owned holding company incorporated under the laws of the State of Delaware.
 In this document, we refer to Allstate Insurance Company as "AIC" and to The Allstate Corporation and its consolidated subsidiaries as "Allstate", the "Parent Group" or the "Corporation".
-The Allstate Corporation is the largest publicly held personal lines insurer in the United States.
-Widely known through the "You're In Good Hands With Allstate®" slogan, Allstate is the 2nd largest personal property and casualty insurer in the United States on the basis of 2016 statutory direct premiums written according to A.M.
+The Allstate Corporation is one of the largest publicly held personal lines insurers in the United States.
+Widely known through the "You're In Good Hands With Allstate®" slogan, Allstate is the 3rd largest personal property and casualty insurer in the United States on the basis of 2017 statutory direct premiums written according to A.M.
 Best.